eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 two User authentication mechanisms.
 The first of these mechanisms is implemented by the OS of the User's device and will be used before any operation of the Wallet Unit.
-The second mechanism is implemented by the WSCA/WSCD and will be used when a PID or an attestation at level of security High is issued, presented, or deleted.
+The second mechanism is implemented by the WSCA/WSCD and will be used additionally when a PID or an attestation bound to the WSCA/WSCD is issued, presented, or deleted.

 These two mechanisms are described in the next two subsections.
 See also the